 - Saute minced Garlic Longganisa in a little bit of oil until brown and crisp.
 Set aside.

-- Mince the Kesong Puti into small pieces.
+- Slice or crumble the Kesong Puti into small cube-like pieces.

 - Melt butter in a medium saucepan over medium-high heat.
 Add flour and cook, stirring constantly, until lightly golden, about 2 minutes.